Haobai24/Northwind-Database-Salesdata/README.md

 # Approach

 1. Explore the SQL database entities schema to organize and connect relationships between all tables.
-Establish the primary key and foreign key on each tables
+Establish the primary key and foreign key on each tables.

 2. Design SQL queries and extract useful insights for analysis.